Chat

 Cody keeps a history of your chat sessions.
 You can view it by clicking the History button in the chat panel.
 You can Export it to a JSON file for later use or click the Delete all button to clear the chat history.

-Prompts and Commands
+Prompts

-Cody offers quick, ready-to-use prompts and commands for common actions to write, describe, fix, and smell code.
-These allow you to run predefined actions with smart context-fetching anywhere in the editor, like:
+Cody offers quick, ready-to-use prompts for common actions to write, describe, fix, and smell code.
+Read more about prompts here.

 Ask Cody to write code